FB

 After the passing of my father a few years ago my mother gave me some of his old tools.
 It was fun to think about projects created, but his legacy, to me, is not the projects, rather, the education.
 What he really taught me is beyond how to use tools and build stuff.
 He taught me how to think about building.
 He taught me that I can build it, whatever it is, by learning and using the right tools and knowledge.

 On the other hand, my mother was not so much a teacher of DIY as an incubator.
-Yes, she taught me to sew, which is awesome, but it’s more.
+Yes, she taught me to sew, which is awesome, but it is more than that.
 She put up with my “creativity” and often ran interference when my father wanted to beat me silly for taking something all apart.
 She too I must thank!
 Big Time!
-I’m guessing many of you tell a similar story.
+I am guessing many of you tell a similar story.
 Now that’s a legacy!

 The Legacy Of A Teacher?